Second stimulus check: Will you get $2,000, $600 — or nothing?

 House Speaker Nancy Pelosi on Sunday urged Republicans to support the bigger checks.
 Republicans have pushed back against bigger checks because of their cost, which would amount to an estimated $530 billion, or about $385 billion more than what Congress approved with the $600 checks, according to Heights Securities.

-"The President must immediately call on Congressional Republicans to end their obstruction and to join him and Democrats in support of our stand-alone legislation to increase direct payment checks to $2,000, which will be brought to the Floor tomorrow," Pelosi tweeted.
+"The President must immediately call on Congressional Republicans to end their obstruction and to join him and Democrats in support of our stand-alone legislation to increase direct payment checks to $2,000, which will be brought to the Floor tomorrow," Pelosi tweeted on December 28.

-The $600 checks directed by the relief bill would represent half of the $1,200 directed toward most adults in the first round of stimulus checks.
-Critics had said the aid would be helpful, but not enough to tide over families who have suffered income or job losses since the coronavirus pandemic shuttered the economy in March and caused unemployment to spike.
+The $600 checks called for in the latest relief package would represent half of the $1,200 directed toward most adults in the first round of stimulus checks.
+Critics had said the aid would be helpful, but not enough to tide over families who have suffered income or job losses since the coronavirus pandemic shuttered the economy last March and caused unemployment to spike.

 What about timing of the checks?